CMU-313/CMU-313.github.io/assignments/HW4.md

 - A criteria that can be used to evaluate if the intervention described in part (c) is successful.

+This is an **individual** assignment.

 ## Grading

 You will be graded as a team, with an individual component.
 This homework is worth 160 points.
 We will grade you based on the learning goals listed above.

 To receive full credit for the checkpoint, we expect:

-- That you have tagged a version in your github repo as a 0.1 release.
+- That you have tagged a version in your github repo as a 0.1 release
+- That you have Swagger Docs working with reasonable API endpoints.

 To receive full credit for the technical artifacts, we expect: